 Be in the Know: HIV & Communities of Color

-September 27, 2013 by Noël Gordon, HRC Foundation Coordinator
+September 27, 2013 by Noël Gordon, Foundation Project Manager

 Did you know HIV has a disproportionately high impact on the African American and Latino communities?
 According to the Centers for Disease Control: